Christopher J. Lane: Publications

 His book Shyness: How Normal Behavior Became a Sickness critiques the broadness of the concept of social phobia as defined in the Diagnostic and Statistical Manual of Mental Disorders.
-Drawing heavily on unpublished papers at the American Psychiatric Association that document the creation and revision of the manual's third and fourth editions, Shyness also criticized the definitions of other mental disorders, including in a Los Angeles Times article that covered the controversies surrounding the drafting of the DSM-V. In Slate, he discussed some of the disputes over the direction of the DSM and the secrecy surrounding the revision of its fifth edition.
+Drawing heavily on unpublished papers at the American Psychiatric Association that document the creation and revision of the manual's third and fourth editions, Shyness also criticized the definitions of other mental disorders, including in a Los Angeles Times article that covered the controversies surrounding the drafting of the DSM-5.
+In Slate, he discussed some of the disputes over the direction of the DSM and the secrecy surrounding the revision of its fifth edition.

-Lane has published more than fifty peer-reviewed articles in journals such as Theory and Psychology, Modernism/Modernity, Victorian Studies, PMLA, Common Knowledge, the International Journal of Psychoanalysis, and the International Literary Quarterly.

-His work has also appeared in The New York Times, The Washington Post, The Boston Globe, Los Angeles Times, New York Sun, and Chronicle Review.
+His articles on the DSM and psychiatric diagnosis have appeared in The New York Times, The Washington Post, The Boston Globe, Los Angeles Times, New York Sun, and Chronicle Review.